 So what changed my attitudes?
 Television, and specifically this show:

 Who most famously played this character

 I detailed a couple years ago how Kids in the Hall was an important TV series in my life.
-I trekked all over Toronto one Saturday just to get my hands on a cassette tape from the band who performed the music for it.
 I taped every episode, and watched every episode multiple times.
 It was my generation’s Monty Python, and it changed my life in many ways.
 Particularly one sketch, which you can watch below.

 Needless to say I was blown away.
 Because here was this actor, who made me laugh every week, basically coming out on nation-wide television.

 And you know what?
 I was okay with it.
 Because it was my favorite show, because Scott was my favorite performer on that show.
 So yes, in 2014 speak it made me “check my privilege” not by throwing outrage everywhere, but making me laugh at myself and those attitudes I carried.
-And not two years later I was in university, at a downtown Toronto campus at the edge of the “Gay Village” of Church Street and College.
-I had classmates who were gay, the security guard at our residence was transgendered.
+I had classmates who were gay, the security guard at our residence was transgender.
 And I was fine with all of it, because the Kids and Scott had opened my eyes to the world, to made me see it in a different light, and to laugh at the absurdity of judging someone because of their race, gender, and orientation.
 It made me laugh at myself.